Eero Aarnio's Ball Chair

 The Ball Chair went into production in 1965 and was available in white, black, red and orange colours.
 The following year, six chairs were ordered for the Cologne Furniture Fair, and while many thought that none of them would actually be sold, it proved to be a huge success.
 In just one week, the chair was ordered from over 30 different countries and the success earned Eero Aarnio reputation of a world-renowned designer.

 The Ball Chair went on to become one of the international fashion icons of the 1960s.
-Many have argued that the optimistic spirit that preceded the 1970s oil crisis is epitomized in this classic piece of modernistic furniture.
-The German newspaper Die Zeit feels that Aarnio’s works reflect a “naive belief in progress.”
-The notable German Vitra Design Museum has called the Ball Chair “a symbol of the optimistic and consumer-centric 1960s.”
-The museum has argued that the Ball Chair is part design, part architecture.
+Many have argued that the optimistic spirit of the era that preceded the 1970s oil crisis is epitomized in this classic piece of modern furniture.
+The German newspaper Die Zeit wrote that Aarnio’s work reflects a “naive belief in progress”, while the notable German Vitra Design Museum has called the Ball Chair a “symbol of the optimistic and consumer-centric 1960s”.
+The museum argued that Ball Chair is part design, part architecture.